 For dinner check out the restaurants Kells has to offer.

 After dinner make your way to Trim where you’ll spend the night.
 Leave yourself enough time to do the Trim Historic Trail and enjoy the many medieval ruins that the town boasts.
 Start your tour at Trim Visitor Centre/Trim Castle where you will find a map panel.
+For a different perspective take a river tour with Boyne Valley Activities.
 Even if you’re tired, it’s well worth your while to visit the pubs and maybe the locals will fill you in on some of the folklore.

 Grab some lunch in Athboy town before making your way back towards Trim.